-17 (d) A ((marijuana)) cannabis processor must obtain a separate endorsement for each location at which the ((marijuana)) cannabis 18 19 processor intends to process ((marijuana-infused)) cannabis-infused edibles.
-Premises used for ((marijuana-infused)) cannabis-infused 20 21 edible processing may not be used for processing food that does not 22 use ((marijuana)) cannabis as an ingredient, with the exception of 23 edibles produced solely for tasting samples or internal product 24 testing.

-(3) The department may deny, suspend, or revoke a ((marijuanainfused)) cannabis-infused edible endorsement on the same grounds as the department may deny, suspend, or revoke a food processor's license under this chapter.

-(4) Information about processors otherwise exempt from public inspection and copying under chapter 42.56 RCW is also exempt from public inspection and copying if submitted to or used by the department.

-33 Sec.
-51. RCW 69.50.101 and 2020 c 133 s 2 and 2020 c 80 s 43 are 34 each reenacted and amended to read as follows:

-35 The definitions in this section apply throughout this chapter 36 unless the context clearly requires otherwise.

-(a) "Administer" means to apply a controlled substance, whether by injection, inhalation, ingestion, or any other means, directly to the body of a patient or research subject by:
+The endorsement renewal fee is eight hundred ninety-five dollars. - (d) A ((marijuana)) cannabis processor must obtain a separate endorsement for each location at which the ((marijuana)) cannabis processor intends to process ((marijuana-infused)) cannabis-infused edibles.
+Premises used for ((marijuana-infused)) cannabis-infused edible processing may not be used for processing food that does not use ((marijuana)) cannabis as an ingredient, with the exception of edibles produced solely for tasting samples or internal product testing. - (3) The department may deny, suspend, or revoke a ((marijuana-infused)) cannabis-infused edible endorsement on the same grounds as the department may deny, suspend, or revoke a food processor's license under this chapter. - 29 (4) Information about processors otherwise exempt from public 30 inspection and copying under chapter 42.56 RCW is also exempt from 31 public inspection and copying if submitted to or used by the 32 department. - 33 Sec.
+51. RCW 69.50.101 and 2020 c 133 s 2 and 2020 c 80 s 43 are each reenacted and amended to read as follows: - 35 The definitions in this section apply throughout this chapter 36 unless the context clearly requires otherwise. - 37 (a) "Administer" means to apply a controlled substance, whether 38 by injection, inhalation, ingestion, or any other means, directly to 39 the body of a patient or research subject by:

-1 (1) a practitioner authorized to prescribe (or, by the 2 practitioner's authorized agent); or

-3 (2) the patient or research subject at the direction and in the4 presence of the practitioner.

-5 (b) "Agent" means an authorized person who acts on behalf of or 6 at the direction of a manufacturer, distributor, or dispenser.
-It 7 does not include a common or contract carrier, public 8 warehouseperson, or employee of the carrier or warehouseperson.

-(c) "Board" means the Washington state liquor and cannabis board.

-10 (d) "CBD concentration" has the meaning provided in RCW 11 69.51A.010.

-12 (e) "CBD product" means any product containing or consisting of 13 cannabidiol.

-14 (f) "Commission" means the pharmacy quality assurance commission.

-(g) "Controlled substance" means a drug, substance, or immediate precursor included in Schedules I through V as set forth in federal or state laws, or federal or commission rules, but does not include hemp or industrial hemp as defined in RCW 15.140.020.

-(h) (1) "Controlled substance analog" means a substance the chemical structure of which is substantially similar to the chemical structure of a controlled substance in Schedule I or II and:

-(i) that has a stimulant, depressant, or hallucinogenic effect on the central nervous system substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance included in Schedule I or II; or

-(ii) with respect to a particular individual, that the individual represents or intends to have a stimulant, depressant, or hallucinogenic effect on the central nervous system substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance included in Schedule I or II.

-(2) The term does not include:
+- (1) a practitioner authorized to prescribe (or, by the 1 2 practitioner's authorized agent); or - (2) the patient or research subject at the direction and in the presence of the practitioner. - (b) "Agent" means an authorized person who acts on behalf of or at the direction of a manufacturer, distributor, or dispenser.
+It 7 include a does not common or contract carrier, public warehouseperson, or employee of the carrier or warehouseperson.
+8 - (c) "Board" means the Washington state liquor and cannabis board. - (d) "CBD concentration" has the meaning provided in 10 11 69.51A.010. - 12 (e) "CBD product" means any product containing or consisting of cannabidiol.
+13 - (f) "Commission" means the pharmacy quality assurance commission. - (g) "Controlled substance" means a drug, substance, or immediate precursor included in Schedules I through V as set forth in federal or state laws, or federal or commission rules, but does not include hemp or industrial hemp as defined in RCW 15.140.020. - (h)(1) "Controlled substance analog" means a substance the chemical structure of which is substantially similar to the chemical structure of a controlled substance in Schedule I or II and: - (i) that has a stimulant, depressant, or hallucinogenic effect on the central nervous system substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance included in Schedule I or II; or - (ii) with respect to a particular individual, that the individual represents or intends to have a stimulant, depressant, or hallucinogenic effect on the central nervous system substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance included in Schedule I or II. - 32 (2) The term does not include: